Why the Safety and Employability Pathway Produces More Employable, More Sustainable Careers

 Everyone wins: the candidate builds confidence and income step-by-step, and the employer receives a more durable technician.

-A plain-language comparison
+A plain-language comparison…for candidates

 Option A: “Pick one industry first”